nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 <br/>

-But this Solution does eliminate or minimize many of the current challenges that exist with DNS.
+But this Solution does eliminate or minimize many of the current challenges that exist with GSLB/DNS systems.
 The two most common Nginx-DevOps headaches are:

-- 1) lack of DNS Admin access/control
+- Lack of DNS Admin access/control
-- 2) *DNS caching of A records at multple points in the DNS system that you can't see or control, such as*:
+- *DNS caching of A records at multple points in the DNS system that you can't see or control, such as*:
     - Clients'/Browsers' local DNS Resolver cache
     - Internet/Cloud provider's DNS servers' cache
     - Your Company's DNS SOA/Nameservers in the Data Centers